MorganW01/CSC-4330/Exam2/README.md

 Less than <

 Less than or equal to ~

 Greater than >

 Greater than or equal to ?

 Equal =

+*Integer Literal

 Not (Equal to) !